giry-dev/mangrove-docs/docs/developers/contracts/technical-references/taking-and-making-offers/reactive-offer/README.md

 Offers posted via maker contracts are called %%smart offers|smart-offer%% - as opposed to %%on-the-fly offers|on-the-fly-offer%% made from EOA's.

-similarly to [taking offers](../taker-order/README.md), offers on Mangrove can be posted in two ways:
+Similarly to [taking offers](../taker-order/README.md), offers on Mangrove can be posted in two ways:
 * Via the `newOfferByTick` function (preferred way).
 * Via the `newOfferByVolume` function.